Goran Brašnić

-Goran Brašnić (born 26 September 1973) is a Bosnian former football goalkeeper and current goalkeeper coach of Riga.
+Goran Brašnić (born 26 September 1973) is a Bosnian former professional football goalkeeper.

 Club career

 Brašnić left Troglav Livno in summer 2002 due to the club relegated to the First League of FBiH and joined the new promoted side Žepče.
 He played in the Premier League of BiH until signed by Prva HNL side Inter Zaprešić in mid of 2005–06 season.

 International career

-He was called-up to the national squad in September 2003, at age of 29.
-He earned his second call-up in February 2004, and made his debut in the 85th minute, replacing Almir Tolja and has earned a total of 8 caps, scoring no goals.
+Brašnić was called-up to the Bosnia and Herzegovina national team in September 2003, at age of 29.
+He earned his second call-up in February 2004, and made his debut in the 85th minute, replacing Almir Tolja and has earned a total of eight caps.
 His final international was a November 2008 friendly match against Slovenia.

-Coaching Career
+Coaching career

-In January 2023 he was appointed goalkeeping coach of Latvian Higher League club Riga, following manager Tomislav Stipić having worked together the previous season at Auda.
+In January 2023 Brašnić was appointed goalkeeping coach of Latvian Higher League club Riga, following manager Tomislav Stipić having worked together the previous season at Auda.